DiscoverCCRI/RoverAPI/examples/example1.md

         outfile.write(get_time_str())
         outfile.write(f"Num of frames: {num_image[0]}")
 ```
-After stopping the lidar, you will want to write the total number of images collected by the rover during the experiment to a file, along with the current time.
-With this information, you can determine the length of the experiment.
-So, if you wanted to turn the series of images captured during this experiment into a video, you can determine the number of frames captured per second.
+After stopping the lidar, we will want to write the total number of images collected by the rover during the experiment to a file, along with the current time.
+With this information, we can determine the length of the experiment.
+So, if we wanted to turn the series of images captured during this experiment into a video, we can determine the number of frames captured per second.
 <p>&nbsp;</p>

 ```
 def take_video(cam, num_images):
 ```
-Now, you will define the camera's callback function.
+Now, we will define the camera's callback function.
 This function will be called whenever the camera produces new image data.
 The camera object and the current number of images will be passed as arguments.
 <p>&nbsp;</p>

 ```